-Note: Citrix Web App Firewall supports a maximum post size of 20 MB without streaming.
-For better resource utilization, Citrix recommends you to enable streaming option for payloads greater than 20 MB.
-Also, the back-end server must accept the chunked requests when streaming is enabled.
+Citrix Web App Firewall supports a maximum post size of 20 MB without streaming.
+For better resource utilization, Citrix recommends you to enable streaming only for payloads greater than 20 MB.
+Also, the back-end server must accept the chunked requests if streaming is enabled.

 Although the streaming process is transparent to the users, minor configuration adjustments are required due to the following changes:

 RegEx Pattern Match: RegEx pattern match is now restricted to 4K for contiguous character string match.

 Field Name Match: Web App Firewall learning engine can only distinguish the first 128 bytes of the name.
 If a form has multiple fields with names that have identical string match for the first 128 bytes, the learning engine does not distinguish them.
 Similarly, the deployed relaxation rule might inadvertently relax all such fields.

 Removal of white spaces, percent decoding, unicode decoding, and charset conversion are done during canonicalization to provide security check inspection.
 The 128 byte limit is applicable for canonicalized representation of the field name in UTF-8 character format.
 The ASCII characters are 1 byte in length but the UTF-8 representation of the characters in some international languages might range from 1 byte to 4 bytes.
 If each character in a name takes 4 bytes for converting to UTF-8 format, only first 32 characters in the name might be distinguished by the learned rule.